synapticloop/documentr/README.md

 }
 ```

-If the project has a `gradle.build` or `pom.xml` then they will be attempted to be parsed and automatically bound in the context.
+If the project has a `gradle.build` or `pom.xml` then they will be attempted to be parsed and certain variables will be automatically bound in the context.

 --